Liquidation

 You use 10 USDT with 100x leverage, opening a long position for 1 ETH when the ETHUSDT price is 1,000 U. The position value is 1,000 U. At this point (without considering fees):

-The position can withstand an unrealized loss of nearly 5 U, and the margin equity will be close to the maintenance margin (or the margin rate is close to 100%), which is about to trigger liquidation.
+The position can withstand an unrealized loss of nearly 5 USDT, and the margin equity will be close to the maintenance margin (or the margin rate is close to 100%), which is about to trigger liquidation.

 Using different margin and leverage to open the position, the amount of loss the position can withstand will vary.
 Note that if the position value remains the same, the maintenance margin will also remain the same: